iamzehan/think_bayes/README.md

 ___

 ## Chapter 3: Distributions
-A python library called `empiricaldist` is entensively used throughout chapter.
+A python library called `empiricaldist` is entensively used throughout the chapter.
 **Probability Mass Function** which is a class of the library mentioned comes as named `Pmf`.
 Which basically gives us distributions based on the data as opposed to theoretical distributions that we devised in earlier Examples.
-Also several problems from Chapter 2 e.g. are also revisited using this distribution and it goes on show how theoretical inference is done differently with everchanging data.
+Also several problems from Chapter 2 e.g. are also revisited using this distribution and it goes on show how theoretical inference differentiate with everchanging data.

 <i> P.S.
 The demonstrations here are for documentation & educational purposes only.
 The owner does not intend to infringe any copyrights.</i>